A Paradigm of Peace

 The slope between maximum and minimum is:

-This theorem (suggested by Dewey Allen, then of Arlington, Virginia, under the tutelage of Wilbur Mountain) was first proved by the author in 1976, when he was 16.
+This theorem (suggested by Dewey Allen, then of Arlington, Virginia, under the tutelage of Wilbur Mountain) was first proved by the author when 16 years old.

-The reciprocal fine-structure constant, 1/α, is dimensionless and equal to
+The reciprocal fine-structure constant, 1/α, is dimensionless and approximates to

 gives RH=1.4 ± 0.1 x 1028 cm (the Hubble constant equivalent of 70 ± 1 km sec-1 Mpc-1, in very close agreement with supernovae data), for a commonly accepted value of rproton=0.85 ± 0.05 x 10-13 cm, the RMS proton radius.
-The Hubble radius yields a cosmological black hole radius minimum of RH, while the proton is sometimes referred to as an "electronic black hole."
+The Hubble radius implies a cosmological black hole, while the proton is sometimes referred to as an "electronic black hole."

 Of all the problems in "Big Numbers," few have a relation so simple yet exact.

-The classical electrical activity of a nerve cell suggests that nervous impulses (spikes) are to the nervous system what electrons are to a physical system: "quanta" ruled by a principle of uncertainty.
-Analogous to Planck's constant, h, a "neurophysiological uncertainty," Uψ, arises from the basic parameters of nervous activity.
+The classical electrical activity of a nerve cell suggests that nervous impulses (spikes) are to the nervous system what electrons are to a system of physics: "quanta" ruled by a principle of uncertainty.
+Analogous to Planck's constant, h, a "neurophysical uncertainty," Uψ, arises from the basic parameters of nervous activity.

 To find Uψ, one calculates the minimum product of energy and time for the neuronal action potential across the synapse.
 This spike lasts 1 millisecond, with an average potential change of 40 millivolts.
 Assuming the minimum one electron involved, we have: